scriptogre/hyperprose/design/03-templates.md

 ---

-## Whitespace Control
+## 🔮 Whitespace Control (SSR - Planned)

 Hyper removes unwanted whitespace from templates automatically.
+This feature is for server-side rendering.

 ### The Default Behavior